-Upon completion of reviewing the case file, the Auditor determined that the facility (to include but not limited to Staff First Responders, Operations Lieutenant, Institution PREA Compliance Manager, Health Services, Psychology Services, and Facility Leadership, etc.) followed the required steps and processes for reported allegations.
-At the time of the Auditor's review, there were no cases referred for prosecution.
+Upon completion of reviewing the investigative file, the Auditor determined that the facility (to include but not limited to Staff First Responders, Operations Lieutenant, PREA Compliance Manager, Health Services, Psychology Services, and Facility Leadership, etc.) followed the required steps and processes for reported allegations.
+At the time of the Lead Auditor's review, there were no investigations referred to prosecution.